kiwiandroiddev/mockito-verify-subscriptions/README.md

 val mockRepository = Mockito.mock(Repository::class.java, ReturnsTrackedRx1Observables())
 ```

-You can now verify subscriptions on it by passing `wasSubscribedTo()` to `verify` calls:
+You can now verify subscriptions with `wasSubscribedTo()`:

 ```kotlin
 verify(mockRepository, wasSubscribedTo()).getItems()
 ```

-This will cause your test to fail if the `Observable` returned by `getItems()` has not been subscribed to by the time it's run.
+I.e. this will cause your test to fail if the `Observable` returned by `getItems()` has not been subscribed to by the time it's run.

 More Usage Examples
 -------------------